ibm-s390-cloud/k8s-cex-dev-plugin/README.md

   cards/domains which are available on the node but attempts to use them via ioctl() at the `/dev/z90crypt` device node within the container will fail for all but the one APQN allowed.
+* As already described above, the sysfs in a container is a simple read-only shadow of the nodes' sysfs.
+By default applications using the CCA library will use the 'default domain' as configured on the node presented in the sysfs attribute `/sys/bus/ap/ap_domain`.
+This domain may not fit to the domain of the only APQN accessible within the container.
+However, the CCA library processes an environment variable `CSU_DEFAULT_DOMAIN` which is set by the plugin as part of the resource allocation during container startup.
 * The plugin is not informed by Kubernetes about the termination of containers using limited resources.
 So there is no way to have some bookkeeping about which 'plugin devices' and thus backing APQNs are unused and which ones are used.
 So there is also no way to remove no longer used zcrypt node devices.
-As it is allowed to shutdown and restart the plugin at any time, there is also no way to cleanup the zcrypt node devices with startup or termination.
+As it is allowed to shut down and restart the plugin at any time, there is also no way to cleanup the zcrypt node devices with startup or termination.
   This is not a real issue, but users might wonder about the leftover `zcrypt_apqn_<adapter>_<domain>` device nodes in the nodes `/dev` directories.